elasticrash/GeoExtGenericApp/README.md

 *Work on progress*
 - A Java BackEnd with ~~SQLite~~ PostgreSQL
 - Sql Scripts for building the database
+- Select Areas and Layers Save them to db and download them later as Shapefiles

 *Comming Soon*
-- Select features and download them as a Shapefile
 - Add/Remove Layers

 *Distant Future*
 - Search GeonetWork
+- Choose and Hide Tools
 - Add/Search Metadata from ~~SQLite~~  PostgreSQL db

 [follow me at twitter](http://twitter.com/CodenTonic).